How to get onto the property ladder

 Boy climbing into treehouse whilst father watches

-From government schemes to saving for a deposit, here’s how to take your first step on the journey to owning a home.
+Here’s how to take your first step on the journey to owning a home.

 What is a property ladder?